 “You are not like them,” the woman said, her voice gentle and bemused.
 “Not at all.”
 She withdrew a step.
-Her gaze scraped up and down him as if appraising his age and historical value.
-“I smell the Dhalia on you, among others,” she said at last.
+Her gaze scraped him up and down, as if appraising his age and historical value.
+“I smell the Dahlia on you, among others,” she said at last.
 “But not in the spirit.”
 Her eyes glistened with something unidentifiable.
 She raised her hand, fingers pressing together.
 Ethan braced himself for the end.

 Her fingers snapped sharply.

 The hemocrysts filling Ethan’s veins liquefied at once, releasing the trapped flow.
 Blood rushed again to his extremities.
 Relief washed away the icy prickling, but without the bloodcrystal filaments his legs were no longer structurally sound.
 He toppled forward and struck the ground hard.
-The world spun, and the sensation of the circulation again reaching his fingertips acted as atrophy.
+The world spun.
 He tried to push himself back up, but his muscles were too weak.

 “Stand,” Lady Descoteaux commanded as she strode casually away from him.
 “I would taste the passion in your spirit.”

 The words shook his bones.
-Panic reignited the furnace in his chest, and he found his feet despite the needles prickling at every inch of his skin.
-The entire world was frigid, the air heavy with a wet, metallic scent.
+Panic reignited the furnace in his chest, and he found his feet.
+The entire world was freezing, the air heavy with a wet, metallic scent.
 The Black Viscountess stood six meters away from him, her posture narrowed and sharp.
 Her fingers were clenched in uneven claws, her lips curled in something halfway between smile and apocalypse.

 “Come,” Lady Descoteaux said.
 “Fight me as if your life depends on it.”